mozilla-services/docs/source/fxa/index.rst

 .. _server_fxa:

 =======================
-Firefox Accounts Server
+Mozilla Accounts Server
 =======================

-The Firefox Accounts server provides a centralized database of all user accounts for accessing Mozilla-hosted services.
+The Mozilla accounts server provides a centralized database of all user accounts for accessing Mozilla-hosted services.

 By default, Firefox will use Mozilla's hosted accounts server at `<https://accounts.firefox.com>`_.
 This configuration will work well for most use-cases,